-- (1) Charles Darwin University (the University or CDU) is committed to having an effective compliance management system (CMP) and demonstrating its commitment to comply with relevant laws, regulatory requirements, industry codes and organisational standards; as well as standards of good governance, generally accepted good practices, ethics and community expectations. - (2) Compliance is a key component of the University's governance framework and covers both legal, regulatory and policy compliance.
+- (1) Charles Darwin University ('the University', 'CDU') is committed to having an effective Compliance Management Program (CMP) and demonstrating its commitment to comply with relevant laws, regulatory requirements, industry codes and organisational standards; as well as standards of good governance, generally accepted good practices, ethics and community expectations. - (2) Compliance is a key component of the University's governance framework and covers both legal, regulatory and policy compliance.
 Compliance is the basis and an opportunity for the long-term success and sustainability of the University through the establishment and maintenance of a culture of compliance and consideration of the needs and expectations of key stakeholders.